Buchberger's algorithm: Complexity

 and the above upper bound of complexity is optimal.
 Nevertheless, such examples are extremely rare.

 Since its discovery, many variants of Buchberger's have been introduced to improve its efficiency.
 Faugère's F4 and F5 algorithms are presently the most efficient algorithms for computing Gröbner bases, and allow to compute routinely Gröbner bases consisting of several hundreds of polynomials, having each several hundreds of terms and coefficients of several hundreds of digits.

+Implementations

+At least one implementation of Buchberger’s algorithm has been proved correct within the proof assistant Coq (renamed Rocq).